How to Value a Business

 4. Valuation of a business as a forced liquidation.
 Value (Worth) of a Business in exchange, on a piecemeal basis (not part of a group of assets), as part of a forced liquidation.
 This premise contemplates that the assets of the business enterprise will be sold individually and that they will experience less than normal exposure in an open marketplace.

 While virtually any business enterprise may be valued under each of the four fundamental premises, a conclusion is reached under each premise, for the same business, may be dramatically different.

 Each of the business valuation premises appraisal may apply under the same standard, or definition, of value.
 For example, the fair market appraisal value standard calls for a “willing buyer” and a “willing seller.”
 Yet, these willing buyers and willing sellers have to make an informed economic decision as to how they will transact with each other with regard to the subject business.
 In other words, is the subject business have more value (worth) to the buyer and the seller as a going concern that will continue to operate as such or as a collection of individual assets to be put to separate uses?
 In either case, the buyer and seller are still “willing.”
 So in both cases, they have concluded a set of transactional circumstances that will maximize the value appraisal of the collective assets of the subject business enterprise.

 In valuing a business the valuation expert selects the appropriate premise and methods of value appraisal is an important step in defining the valuation scope.
 Typically, in controlling ownership interest, how the appropriate premise and methods of value appraisal is selected is a function of the highest and best use of the collective assets of the subject business enterprise.
-The decision regarding how to value a business and the appropriate premise and how methods of valuation are selected is usually a decision made by the valuation appraisal expert, based upon their valuation knowledge, valuation standards and guidelines, experience, judgment, and analysis.
+The decision to use the appropriate valuation premise and how methods of valuation are selected is usually a decision made by the valuation appraisal expert, based upon their valuation knowledge, valuation standards and guidelines, experience, judgment, and analysis.